-Catching Other Suns
+Catching other Suns

 But long before light switches or gas street lights or rotary phones, people were using a lighting system remarkably similar to this latest in passive solar design.

 Four thousand years ago, in Minoan palaces on the island of Crete, light wells poured sun light three and four stories down into the main chambers of the palace, illuminating brilliant wall frescos of young athletic bull jumpers, beautiful women in regal profile and dolphins leaping over the sea - a perfect joining of form and function, beauty and necessity.
-Wandering through the reconstructed palace of Knossos near the northern coast, the most famous palace on the island, you feel restful and at the same time uplifted, buoyant and alive.
-I’m sure the achingly blue sky, the bright Mediterranean sun and the clear, warm Cretan light playing off the walls and down the light wells, are a big part of it.

-Will our mid-21st century look at lot like the island of Crete in the 21st century BCE.
+Is the world of the light switch ready to be replaced by these retrofitted ancient technologies?
+Will mid-21st century look at lot like Minoan Crete in the 21st century BCE. ?

-In 213 BCE, almost two thousand years after the sunlit world of the Minoans, the Greek scientist mathematician Archimedes harnessed the power of the sun for a very different purpose.
-As part of the defense of the city of Syracuse on the island of Sicily, he constructed a massive mirror on the city walls to catch the rays of the sun and set fire to the advancing Roman ships.
+Almost two thousand years after the sunlit world of the Minoans, the Greek scientist mathematician Archimedes harnessed the power of the sun for a very different purpose.
+In 213 BCE, as part of the defense of the Sicilian city of Syracuse, he constructed a massive mirror on the city walls to catch the rays of the sun and set fire to the advancing Roman ships.
 Things got so terrifying for the Romans, they thought the gods were behind the walls.

 Most scholars think he also positioned smaller mirrors focused on the central mirror to provide more fire power, to what has come to be known as The Death Ray.